kwsong/cs160su23/syllabus.md

 **35% Final project:** Final projects take place during the last three weeks of class in assigned groups of 4-6.
 For grading, we will take into account several aspects of the final project process: teamwork and participation, observation/need-finding, evaluation, implementation, and deliverables (e.g., presentation, poster, article).
 A peer feedback assessment form will be submitted with the final project that will help us determine if any individual grade adjustments must be made.

-**25% Quizzes:** There will be 5 weekly quizzes, the lowest grade of which will be dropped as long as you complete a midterm and final course survey.
-The average of your quiz scores will make up 25% of your final grade.
+**25% Quizzes:** There will be 6 weekly quizzes, the lowest grade of which will be dropped as long as you complete a midterm and final course survey.
+The average of your quiz scores will make up 25% of your final grade (so if you complete the midterm and final surveys, each quiz will be worth 5% of your total grade).
 There is no midterm or final exam.

 The grading bins will follow the following bins: